-- 2.6.33.
-On application the Institute requires evidence of proficiency in written and spoken English; the evidence of proficiency required for entry into courses is as follows: - 2.6.33.1.
-International English Language Testing System (IELTS): minimum average of 6.5 overall, with no sub-test below 6.0. - 2.6.33.2.
-Michigan Test of English Language Proficiency (MTELP): minimum equated score of 90. - 2.6.33.3.
-Test of English as a Foreign Language (TOEFL): minimum paper-based total of 550, computer based total of 213, or internet-based total of 79. - 2.6.33.4.
-Cambridge Certificate of Proficiency in English (CPE): minimum grade of C. - 2.6.34.
+- 2.6.42.
+On application the Institute requires evidence of proficiency in written and spoken English; the evidence of proficiency required for entry into courses is as follows: - 2.6.42.1.
+International English Language Testing System (IELTS): minimum average of 6.5 overall, with no sub-test below 6.0. - 2.6.42.2.
+Michigan Test of English Language Proficiency (MTELP): minimum equated score of 90. - 2.6.42.3.
+Test of English as a Foreign Language (TOEFL): minimum paper-based total of 550, computer based total of 213, or internet-based total of 79. - 2.6.42.4.
+Cambridge Certificate of Proficiency in English (CPE): minimum grade of C. - 2.6.43.
 Students who cannot demonstrate proficiency in English to the satisfaction of the Institute are required to take a short written examination which tests reading level and understanding and facility in written English.
-This is designed, provided

-- and assessed by the Institute.
-Dictionaries are allowed for the purposes of this examination. - 2.6.35.
-Students who demonstrate a minimal level of proficiency may be accepted onto the programme at the discretion of the Institute, provided that they give clear evidence of their plans for further improving their English. - 2.6.36.
+This is designed, provided and assessed by the Institute. - 2.6.44.
+Students who demonstrate a minimal level of proficiency may be accepted onto the programme at the discretion of the Institute, provided that they give clear evidence of their plans for further improving their English. - 2.6.45.
 Students for whom English is not their first language may be allowed the use of an approved English dictionary in the examination room when sitting examinations on their programme with the prior agreement of the Examinations Secretary.
-The dictionary will be checked for annotations and insertions by the invigilator immediately before the examination. - 2.6.37.
-English dictionaries are not allowed in the examination room when sitting English proficiency tests. - 2.6.38.
+They may also, if required, have use of a bi-lingual dictionary.
+The dictionaries must be submitted to the invigilator to be checked for annotations and insertions immediately before the examination. - 2.6.46.
+English dictionaries are not allowed in the examination room when sitting English proficiency tests. - 2.6.47.
 As a standard procedure, all students for whom English is not their first language are identified at the relevant Assessment and Examinations Board.
 Students who are deemed not to have passed as a result of language difficulties may retake the examination, having demonstrated that they have undergone further instruction in English.